-- At the end of the module the learner will be expected to be able to: - 1.
-Demonstrate the knowledge and critical understanding of the structure of data-driven software applications - 2.
+- 1. Demonstrate the knowledge and critical understanding of the structure of data-driven software applications - 2.
 Apply current methodologies to design data-driven software applications - 3.
 Use software design and development tools to create a data-driven application for use in a business environment - 4.
 Document and test a data-driven software application for use in a business environment - 5.
 Critically evaluate data-driven software applications in use within a business environment